 Utility tokens and others are often given to investors during an ICO, and security tokens are specifically given during an STO.

-But what do tokens actually do?
+But what do tokens do?
 Fundamentally, they are representations of something particular within a system.
 This could be anything from a stake within a project, voting rights, a singular unit of value, and many others.

 Differences In Crypto Tokens